shalinsingh818/CS460EmergencyHospitalDB/notes/README.md

 	* returns true or false if patient notes were successfully updated.

-### VIEW/UPDATE PATIENT NOTES
+### ADD SYMPTOMS
-**Introduction**: Purpose of this function is to allow nurse to view and update notes for the patient while they are admitted to the emergency room.
+**Introduction**: Purpose of this function is to verify that the date of the birth of the patient is valid.
+It checks if they are under or over 18 and returns a result based on the value of the condition.
 1. **Inputs**
-	* patient id (Related to notes entity)
+	* patient date of birth
+	* date-format: YYYY:M:D:H:M:S
 2. **Processing**:
-	* Check if user is a nurse
+	* Check if age is less then 18
-	* Check if patient is admitted.
+	* Check if age is greater than 18
 3. **Outputs**:
-	* returns true or false if patient notes were successfully updated.
+	* returns true or false if patient is adult or not

 ## DOCTOR: Functional Requirements
-All functionality needed for doctor entity.
+All functionality needed for doctor entity, doctor has all the functions that the nurse has.
 These include functions with permissions, viewing/reading data from the database.

 ### PRESCRIBE MEDICATION
 **Introduction**: Purpose of this function to prescribe a patient with the medication needed to treat their diagnosis.